-Mark Venning founded Change Rangers in 1996.
-Working primarily with non-profit and business leaders, he offers insights and direction on the Business & Social Aspects of Aging Demographics and helps organizations adapt their thinking to meet the challenges of “recoding a longevity society”.
-On this website, he writes a weekly blog to advance this conversation.
+Founding Change Rangers in 1996, Mark works with non-profit and business leaders, offering insights and direction on the Business and Social Aspects of Aging Demographics.
+Here on this website he writes a weekly blog to advance this conversation.

-Mark has a vast knowledge of aging, longevity & work and career issues.
-He delivers research & advisory services, blogs and speaks on topics such as marketing to segments of a 50+ audience, trends and changing concepts of aging demographics and age-inclusive community design.
+Mark has a vast knowledge of aging, longevity and retirement issues and delivers presentations, advisory & research services on topics such as – marketing to segments of a Boomer + audience, developing an organizational plan to be more relevant with the shift in demographics, and community design.

-As of June 2016, Mark joined the Board of the Oakville Galleries, a contemporary art museum.
-He is a volunteer member of the Halton Poverty Round Table working advisory group focused on promoting a regional strategy for Community Benefits & Social Procurement.
+As of summer 2016 he became a Board member for the Oakville Galleries which is dedicated to the presentation of contemporary art, and a volunteer member of the Halton Poverty Round Table working advisory group focused on promoting a regional strategy for Social Procurement.